 Make sure to follow the step by step instructions for best results.
 This is not a hard process but takes some practice and getting used to, to get the best flavor.

-Begin by making the turkey brine.
-Mix well so that there isn't chunks of spices.
+- Begin by making the turkey brine.
+Mix well so that there aren't chunks of spices.
 It needs to be able to pass through the injector easily.

-Use a turkey injector that has multiple wholes throughout it.
+- Use a turkey injector that has multiple holes throughout it.
 You can even get a turkey injection kit.

-Place the needle into the turkey at an angle.
-Make sure all the wholes are in the turkey.
-Inject the juices. continue the process until the entire turkey has been seasoned.
+- Place the needle into the turkey at an angle.
+Make sure all the holes are in the turkey.
+Inject the juices.
+Continue the process until the entire turkey has been seasoned.

 Hint: Brine and season the turkey as you normally would for the fullest flavors!